Cambridgeshire Militia: Local Militia

 While the Militia were the mainstay of national defence during the Revolutionary and Napoleonic Wars, they were supplemented from 1808 by the Local Militia, which were part-time and only to be used within their own districts.
 These were raised to counter the declining numbers of Volunteers, and if their ranks could not be filled voluntarily the Militia Ballot was employed.
 They would be trained once a year.

 At the first annual training in 1809, disturbances in the Cambridgeshire Local Militia at Ely had to be put down by troops of the King's German Legion, and some militiamen were flogged, a procedure criticised by William Cobbett, resulting in his imprisonment for treasonous libel.

 Ireland

-Legislation passed in 1811 permitted English militia regiments to serve in Ireland once again, for a period of up to two years.
+The Interchange Act 1811 permitted English militia regiments to serve in Ireland once again, for a period of up to two years.
 The Cambridgeshire militia marched from Peebles in three 'divisions' on 22, 23 and 26 April 1813 to Portpatrick to embark for Ireland.
 The regiment landed at Donaghadee on 4, 5 and 6 May and marched to Belfast, from where two companies were detached to Antrim, two to Downpatrick, and two to Carrickfergus.
 In December 1813 the regiment was stationed at Lifford in County Donegal.